-The reason why this is okay is that i changes monotonically from L to U. Here it even changes linearly because i is an induction variable.
-The other condition is that the array that i refers is loop-invariant and U is loop-invariant.
-A third condition is that only the increments by 1 justify that a[U-1] will actually be the last array access requiring bounds checks.
+The reason why this is okay is that i changes monotonically from L to U. Here it even changes linearly because i is an induction variable, which can be determined by the analysis from last time.
+The other condition is that the array that a refers to is loop-invariant and U is loop-invariant.
+A third condition is that only the increments by exactly 1 justify that a[U-1] will actually be the last array access requiring bounds checks.
 That could be a different element if the loop step is i+=2.
+Thus, making optimizations of array-bounds checks work correctly requires some effort and side conditions to be checked.

 More generally, what are the conditions that we need to ensure in order for this array-bounds check optimization to work?
 Consider a loop in intermediate representation.
-One option is to require the following conditions:

-1. There is a loop end check statement.
-That is, there is an induction variable j and a loop-invariant U at a node L1 of the form (or similar forms like $U \le j$)
+One option is to require the following conditions: 1.
+There is a loop end check statement.
+That is, there is an induction variable j and a loop-invariant U at a node L1 of the form (or similar forms like $U \leq j$)